elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-are-isotopes-and-how-are-they-relevant-in-medical-technology.md

 score: -1.0
 related_article1:
     id: 168184
+    title: >-
-    title: How does deductive reasoning differ from inductive reasoning in scientific research?
+        How does deductive reasoning differ from inductive reasoning in scientific research?
     subject: Health Studies
     url: /learn/health-studies/questions/how-does-deductive-reasoning-differ-from-inductive-reasoning-in-scientific-research
 related_article2:
-    id: 168183
+    id: 168186
-    title: Define independent and dependent variables and provide an example scenario illustrating their roles.
+    title: >-
+        What are the three main subatomic particles, and how do they contribute to the atomic number and mass?
     subject: Health Studies
-    url: /learn/health-studies/questions/define-independent-and-dependent-variables-and-provide-an-example-scenario-illustrating-their-roles
+    url: /learn/health-studies/questions/what-are-the-three-main-subatomic-particles-and-how-do-they-contribute-to-the-atomic-number-and-mass
 related_article3:
-    id: 168185
+    id: 168191
-    title: Describe the structure of an atom, including the roles of the nucleus and orbitals.
+    title: >-
+        How does the molecular structure of water contribute to its unique properties?
     subject: Health Studies
-    url: /learn/health-studies/questions/describe-the-structure-of-an-atom-including-the-roles-of-the-nucleus-and-orbitals
+    url: /learn/health-studies/questions/how-does-the-molecular-structure-of-water-contribute-to-its-unique-properties
 related_article4:
-    id: 168181
+    id: 168186
-    title: How does the use of 'if-then' statements aid in prediction development within the scientific method?
+    title: >-
+        What are the three main subatomic particles, and how do they contribute to the atomic number and mass?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-use-of-ifthen-statements-aid-in-prediction-development-within-the-scientific-method
+    url: /learn/health-studies/questions/what-are-the-three-main-subatomic-particles-and-how-do-they-contribute-to-the-atomic-number-and-mass
 related_article5:
-    id: 168191
+    id: 168185
-    title: How does the molecular structure of water contribute to its unique properties?
+    title: >-
+        Describe the structure of an atom, including the roles of the nucleus and orbitals.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-molecular-structure-of-water-contribute-to-its-unique-properties
+    url: /learn/health-studies/questions/describe-the-structure-of-an-atom-including-the-roles-of-the-nucleus-and-orbitals
 ---

 &nbsp;